Shaurya-singh21/TinyML-Motor-Fault-Detection-Predictive-Maintenance/README.md

 - **On-device inference** — the Random Forest classifies live vibration windows directly on the Cortex-M4; the PC is only used for data collection, training, and debugging.
 - **4-class condition monitoring** — `Healthy`, `Bearing_Fault`, `Imbalance`, `Transient_Shock`.
 - **Full custom DSP + feature pipeline** — no TFLite-Micro / X-CUBE-AI black box.
 Features are hand-implemented with CMSIS-DSP and **bit-for-bit matched to the Python training pipeline** (scaling, per-window de-meaning, variance convention, and FFT-magnitude reconstruction all verified against NumPy/SciPy).
-- **FreeRTOS pipeline** — acquisition, feature extraction, inference, and telemetry run as separate tasks connected by queues and ISR-safe notifications.
+- **FreeRTOS pipeline** — acquisition, feature extraction, inference, telemetry, and the OLED display all run as separate tasks connected by queues and ISR-safe notifications.
 - **Zero-copy DMA acquisition** — I²C reads are driven by the sensor's data-ready interrupt straight into a ping-pong buffer via DMA.
+- **On-device OLED status display** — a second, independent I²C bus (I²C3, DMA-flushed) drives an SSD1306 with live fault state, confidence, and Z-axis vibration stats, decoupled from the acquisition/inference path by its own FreeRTOS task and queue.
 - **Deployment-aware model selection** — the training search rejects any forest whose serialized size exceeds the target's flash budget, so the exported model is chosen to be deployable, not just accurate.
 - **Honest, debugged, real-world project** — includes a documented domain-shift investigation (a mechanical mounting change measurably shifted the feature distribution) and a full sensor-to-inference debugging methodology.